Bootstrap based uncertainty bands for prediction in functional kriging: Introduction

 \section{Introduction}

 Kriging is a well known prediction method in the geostatistics community (see e.g. \cite{geostats}); it allows to predict a (scalar) random field or spatial process $\{Z(s), s \in D\subseteq \mathbb{R}^2\}$ in a new spatial location $s_0$ given a set of observed values $Z = (Z(s_1),\ldots, Z(s_n))$, taking into account the underlying correlation structure.
 Spatially dependent functional data (see e.g. the last two chapters of the book by \cite{Kokoszka2012}) have received increasing interest over the last few years.
 Geostatistical techniques for functional data were first introduced in the pioneering work of \cite{GoulardETal93}, but the development of such techniques is rather recent.
 The simplest case would be that of ordinary kriging, which allows to predict a curve at an unmonitored site under the assumption of a constant mean (see e.g. \cite{Delicado2010, Giraldo2011,Nerini2010}).
 The case of a mean function that depends on longitude and latitude was considered in \cite{Caballero2013,Menafoglio2013,ReyesGM2015}.
 In their work, \cite{IgnaccoloSERRA} consider more complex forms of non-stationarity, where the mean function may depend on exogenous variables (either scalar or functional), developing the so called kriging with external drift - or regression kriging - in a functional data setting.
-While much effort has been put in prediction, the uncertainty of a predicted curve remains an open issue, since there is no functional version of the kriging variance.
-The lack of a distribution function in the functional framework leads to the use of resampling methods for confidence band calculation.
-In this context, \cite{Cuevas2006} consider the standard bootstrap and a smoothed version of it to obtain confidence intervals for location estimators; an informal discussion on the asymptotic validity of the bootstrap approach in a functional framework can also be found in their paper.
-Further, \cite{Ferraty2010} propose using ``wild bootstrapping'' in the case of a regression model with scalar response and functional covariate.
-When the response variable and hence the errors are both functional, to evaluate uncertainty of a predicted curve (obtained from kriging with external drift), we propose to extend the semi-parametric bootstrap approaches for spatially correlated data introduced by \cite{Schelin2010} and \cite{Iranpanah2011} to the case of functional data.
-The idea underpinning both works is to remove the spatial dependence structure, resample uncorrelated data and re-introduce the spatial correlation on bootstrapped samples. \cite{Iranpanah2011} consider the presence of a non-constant mean structure too, but the main difference between the two proposals is related to the considered statistics: \cite{Iranpanah2011} suggest to create the bootstrap distribution of the spatial predictor, while \cite{Schelin2010} construct a bootstrap distribution for the contrast defined as the difference between the spatial predictor and the unknown value (the one we want to predict).